yecril71pl/cpp-docs.pl-pl/docs/standard-library/reference-wrapper-class.md

 ### <a name="remarks"></a>Uwagi

-Typedef jest synonimem dla argumentu szablonu `Ty`.
+Element typedef jest synonimem argumentu szablonu `Ty` .

 ### <a name="example"></a>Przykład